Butterfly Pose (Baddha Konasana)

 Forward Bend Butterfly Pose

-Forward bend butterfly pose is another soothing version of the classic pose.
+The forward-bend butterfly pose is another soothing variation of the classic pose.
 It is often practised in Yin-Yang yoga, calm down sequence, and restorative yoga.

-• Sit down on the floor and bring your feet together, allowing your knees to fall out.
+• Sit on the floor and bring your feet together, letting your knees fall out.

 • Keep your feet close to your pelvis and hold your ankles with your hands.